 - String players will be sent bowed parts via scan.

 - Original parts will be provided for use in all rehearsals and concert.All percussionists should bring their own sticks and mallets.

 - All participants are expected to play in every rehearsal and the Friday afternoon 2:45 pm concert.

 - All participants are expected to arrive 15 minutes early to each rehearsal and 30 minutes early to the Friday afternoon 2:10 pm Dress Rehearsal and KIO Concert.

-- No hats or cell phones are allowed.
+- No hats or cell phones are allowed in rehearsal.

-- Please remember that you represent your school and KMEA, and your language, actions, and attitude reflect not only upon you but also these organizations.
+- Please remember that you represent your school, KASTA, and KMEA.
+Your language, actions, and attitude reflect not only upon you but also these organizations.

 Men: solid black tuxedo or suit, white shirt, black bow-tie, black socks and black shoes.

 Women: ankle-length solid black dress, ankle-length black skirt or full-length black slacks (no black jeans), black tops with sleeves and a modest neckline, and black dress shoes.

 Salina, KS 67401